bosonprotocol/boson-protocol-contracts/docs/limit-estimation.md

 ## Methodology

 As seen from the results above, some limits are relatively high and to actually hit the limit, already the setup would take a lot of time (e.g. for making `>1700` offers to hit limit in `removeOffersFromGroup`).
 To get the estimates we therefore use the following approach:
-- get the actual estimates for relatively small number of differen array lengths
+- get the actual estimates for relatively small number of different array lengths
 - given how gas is determined, there exist approximate linear relation, which can be written as `gasSpent = intrinsicGas + arrayLength*costPerLoop`.
 Intrinsic costs here contains all costs that are fixed regardless of the array size.
 - use linear regression to estimate `intrinsicGas` and `costPerLoop`
 - use these estimates to calculate the biggest `arrayLength` where `gasSpent <= blockGasLimit` which gives the maximum value.
 To get the safe value we find the biggest `arrayLength` where `gasSpent <= safeGasLimitPercent*blockGasLimit`